NICU

 Phenobarbital

-20 mg/kg slow IV push (risk of respiratory depression)
+20 mg/kg slow IV push

-Risk of apnea and
+Risk of apnea, respiratory depression and

 Hypotension